It is hard to find children’s books that show difference

-Big Dreams and Growing Voices is a lyrical picture book which celebrates diversity, inclusion and the beauty of being truly yourself.
-With gentle rhythm and vibrant illustrations, it invites us all to dream boldly, speak proudly and see that our voice is something to celebrate.
+This lyrical picture book celebrates diversity, inclusion and the beauty of being yourself.
+Through gentle rhythm and vibrant illustrations, it invites children to dream boldly, speak proudly and understand that their voice, in all its forms, matters.

 ⭐ Children aged 2 to 6 years